yanyanwinston/SECDataExtractor_v3/docs/08-cli-interface.md

 # Show raw values
 --scale-none
 ```

+#### `--dimension-breakdown`
+Expand dimensional data into additional rows (default).
+When a concept carries axis/member facts—for example, Tesla’s automotive versus energy revenue mix—the workbook shows one row per member, indented beneath the parent line item.

+#### `--collapse-dimensions`
+Collapse dimensional facts into their parent line item, restoring the pre-expansion behaviour.

 #### `--include-disclosures`
 Include disclosure/detail presentation roles in addition to the primary statements.
 Useful when you need the narrative notes or tables that accompany the core financials.